 While stopped, make sure you maintain brake pressure sufficient to prevent your

 vehicle from rolling backward and causing an accident.
-Don Front Washer Motor Repair procedures Limitations of the systemVehicle stability management (VSM)
+Don Sunroof Glass Repair procedures Starting the engine with a smart keyVehicle stability management (VSM)

 This system provides further enhancements to vehicle stability and steering responses